appsparkler/study/web/accessibility/derek_featherstone.md

     - can a person complete all tasks on the app with keyboard instead of mouse?
         - for someone who is blind, they cannot see where the cursor is on the screen.
 They use screen reader.
     - can a person who can see the screen, locate where the mouse is from a distance?
+    - how can you offer the same functionality to people who can't touch the screen?

 ![alt text](personas.png)